fairyinabottle4/LevelUp/README.md

 * It is targeted at students who are **interested in connecting with the wider population of students living on campus and are **proficient with mobile phone applications**.

+A promotional video for the applciation can be found [here](https://youtu.be/3wKsuOvmBZ0)

 ### Example usages: